-Fertilizers and soil amendments are very different things – one is meant to improve your soil, the other is meant to feed your plants.
+Fertilizers and soil amendments are very different things – one is meant to improve your soil, and the other is meant to feed your plants.
 But in some cases, a soil amendment is also a fertilizer that contains very specific nutrients and micronutrients.

 For organic gardeners, the goal always is to improve your soil with amendments to build a rich environment of humus, microorganisms, and micronutrients.
 This encourages deep root growth, strong, disease-resistant plants, beautiful flower blooms, and abundant fruits and vegetables.
 The fertility and viability of the soil is the goal, not the quick fix of fertilizers to stimulate growth.